Refrigerant choice in HVAC chillers

 Medium Pressure Chillers

-R-1234yf is already in widespread use in the automotive sector and is another single component HFO with a very low GWP (4) and therefore can be considered a long-term sustainable refrigerant.
-Some chiller options are available for use with R-1234yf which in terms of performance is very close to R-134a.
-It is an A2L lower flammable classified refrigerant ideally suited for use in new equipment.
 Under the Pressure Equipment Directive (PED) R-1234yf is in fluid safety group 1.
-Although retrofitting from R-134a may be possible, any changes to the equipment PED classification need to be thoroughly considered as well as charge size restrictions from EN 378 and a suitable risk assessment will be required, which takes into account any possibility of the formation of flammable zones.
+Although it could be possible to retrofit from R‑134a, any changes to the equipment PED classification need to be thoroughly considered as well as charge size restrictions from EN 378 and a suitable risk assessment will most certainly be required, which takes into account any possibility of the potential formation of flammable zones.

 High Pressure Chillers

-R-454B with a GWP of 466 appears to be currently leading the way with a number of manufacturers as it is a close match to R-410A in terms of operating performance and properties and has the lowest GWP.
+R-454B with a GWP of 466 (AR4) appears to be currently leading the way with a number of manufacturers as it is a close match to R-410A in terms of operating performance and properties and has the lowest GWP.
 We are seeing an increasing number of chiller manufacturers making this option available to the market.

-Other Refrigerants worthy of a mention are R-290 (propane) and R-717 (ammonia).
-Some manufacturers are offering HVAC systems using R-290 but the requirements for using an A3 highly flammable refrigerant can be a little more restrictive than using a lower or non flammable option.
+Other refrigerants worthy of a mention are R-290 (propane) and R-717 (ammonia).
+Some manufacturers are offering HVAC systems using R-290 but the requirements for using an A3 highly flammable refrigerant can be a little more restrictive than using a lower or non-flammable option.
 Whilst EN 378 does not restrict charge sizes if the system is in the open air, suitable risk assessment taking into account the potential formation of flammable zones is required and likely to be significantly more restrictive than using a lower flammability option.

 The use of R-717 is widespread in industrial chillers where the toxicity and flammability can be more easily managed but is rarely seen for general HVAC applications.